This is an AI translated post.

 Select Language

-The Japanese Ministry of Defense and the U.S. Department of Defense held their first working group meeting to discuss strengthening joint development and production systems for defense equipment.
-The meeting, the first working group of the Defense Industrial Cooperation Agreement (DICAS), discussed repairing U.S. Navy ships at civilian facilities in Japan on November 11th.
+The Ministry of Defense of Japan and the U.S. Department of Defense held their first working-level meeting to discuss strengthening the joint development and production system of defense equipment.
+During the first working-level meeting of DICAS (Japan-U.S. Defense Industry Cooperation, Acquisition, and Sustainment Regular Consultation), discussions on repairing U.S. Navy vessels at private facilities within Japan took place on the 11th.

-The United States recently migrated its largest enterprise resource planning (ERP) system to the AWS cloud.
-This system manages various resources, including parts and materials, valued at approximately 7.33 trillion yen.
-The U.S. Navy, by migrating to the AWS cloud, has enhanced data visibility and availability, enabling it to more efficiently perform financial reporting, budgeting, maintenance and repair logging, and advanced analytics.
+The United States recently migrated its largest enterprise resource planning (ERP) system to AWS cloud.
+This system manages various resources, including parts and supplies, worth approximately 7.33 trillion yen.
+By migrating to the AWS cloud, the U.S. Navy has improved data visibility and availability, enabling more efficient financial reporting, budgeting, maintenance and repair logs, and advanced analytics.

-The U.S. Navy's migration to the AWS cloud is expected to play a significant role in strengthening deterrence, linked to the advancement of military technology.
-The U.S. Navy is sharing its cloud migration experience with other Department of Defense-related organizations and pursuing IT-based modernization through this case.
+The U.S. Navy's migration to the AWS cloud is expected to play a crucial role in strengthening deterrence, linked to the advancement of military technology.
+Using this case as an example, the U.S. Navy is sharing its cloud migration experience with other Department of Defense organizations and promoting IT modernization.